 The Good News and Not So Good News

-The good news is that strategic thinking is a leadership skill that can be cultivated and that 60 minutes per week can make an impact.
+The good news is that strategic thinking is a leadership skill that can be cultivated and that investing just 60 minutes per week can make an impact.
 The not so good news is that the kind of strategic thinking that generates a clear, believable, and implementable direction takes time.
 To lead well, leaders must regularly set aside individual and team time to think strategically, systemically, and laterally.

 The best leaders make thinking strategically a regular part of their job and their team norms.
 They don’t just do — they reflect about the short- and long-term consequences of the company’s plans and are able to make far-reaching decisions in the midst of uncertainty.
 Data from our leadership simulation assessment tells us that strategic thinking leaders: